Disease/Disorder

 Epidemiology

-The national rate of graft survival five years after first adult deceased donor kidney only transplant is 86%.
-These rates vary between centers ranging from 76% to 93% (risk-adjusted).
+The national rate of graft survival five years after first adult deceased donor kidney only transplant is 88%.
+These rates vary between 76% to 93% depending on the risk-adjustment.
 The equivalent rate after first pediatric deceased donor kidney only transplant is 86%, ranging from 79% to 100%.
-The national rate of graft survival five years after first adult living donor kidney only transplant is 93%.
-These rates vary between centers, ranging from 88% to 97% (risk-adjusted).
+The national rate of graft survival five years after first adult living donor kidney only transplant is 93%; the rate varies when the risk is adjusted.
 The equivalent rate after first pediatric living donor kidney only transplant is 91%, ranging from 85% to 100%.
-The national rate of ten-year patient survival from listing for deceased donor kidney only transplants in adult patients is 75%.
-These rates vary between centers, ranging from 69% to 88% (risk-adjusted).
+In the US, the post-transplant mean survival for kidney transplants is 22.79 years, and 20.90 years for liver transplants.2,3

 Patho-anatomy/physiology